fw-dev/useful_dashboard_info/README.md

 password = pypi-AgEIcH.....<add your really long token here>
 ```

+## Development Environment
+This project was built using Visual Studio Code.
+There is a container configuration that VSC can use to bring up
+a development environment for you.
+Once you load the project you should see VSC prompt you to load the project
+again but this time within the container - do that :-)

 ## Versioning
 It can be very convenient to publish a release candidate to PyPi in order to make testing of the install scripts easier.